kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 **Drivers must be aware of the enablement status of the `DRADeviceCompatibilityGroups` flag**

 The feature flag can be enabled/disabled at runtime.
-This requires drivers to identfy the flag status and update the ResourceSlices they manage accordingly.
+This requires drivers to identify the flag status and update the `ResourceSlice`s they manage accordingly.

 ## Design Details